Best Time to Fly to Colombia

 Be cautious with all other types of transport.
 There is no train service in the country, but there are various different types of bus and taxis that service all the main towns.
 Check the route you plan to travel before you set off and secure all your possessions.

 For a bit of adventure, take a cargo boat along the Magdalena River.
 This is a slow way to travel, but offers views of the country you wouldn’t otherwise be able to see.

 Colombia Travel Information

 - Bogota is a vibrant city, but one that can feel daunting to the tourist on arrival.
-To get orientated head to the central Plaza Bolivar in the heart of the historical part of town.
-Named after Simon Bolivar, the square contains his statue, as well the Justice Palace, the National Capitol and the Primate Cathedral.
-Visit the sights, or just relax on one of the benches and feed the pigeons.
+To get orientated, head to the central Plaza Bolivar in the heart of the historical part of town.
+Named after Simon Bolivar, the square contains his statue, as well as the Justice Palace, the National Capitol and the Primate Cathedral.
+Visit the sights, or just relax on one of the benches.